A Brief History of the Marque

 Founded in 1891 by Adolf Schmidt, the company made its name with bicycles.

-In addition to motorcycles, Corona built three-wheelers and automobiles.
+In addition to motorcycles, Corona built utility tricycle vans and automobiles.

 The company still exists, with the addition of Corona to its name.

-If you have a query about Corona Motorcycles, or have some information to add about these classic German machines, please contact us
+If you have a query or information about Corona motorcycles please contact us